Mayan Route Guatemala

 Quirigua, Kaminal Juyu, Mixco Viejo, Iximche, Zaculeu, etc.

-Tikal Overview: Tikal, located in the heart of the Petén jungle in Guatemala, stands as one of the most iconic and well-preserved archaeological sites of the ancient Maya civilization.
-With its towering pyramids, intricate temples, and a lush tropical backdrop, Tikal provides filmmakers with a unique and visually stunning setting for various cinematic endeavors.
+Tikal, located in the heart of Guatemala’s Petén jungle, is one of the most iconic archaeological sites of the ancient Maya civilization.
+With its towering pyramids, intricate temples, and lush tropical backdrop, it offers filmmakers a unique and visually stunning setting for a variety of cinematic endeavors.
+As a UNESCO World Heritage Site, Tikal’s rich history and breathtaking natural beauty provide an unforgettable backdrop for any project.

 El Mirador